 Not many people are fully aware of chronic silicosis or its effects, even those who are diagnosed with it.
 Silicosis is an incurable lung disease that is a result of inhaling small dust particles of crystalline silica overtime.
 Crystalline silica is the small, jagged rock that comprises the makeup of a rock that is well-known: quartz.
 Essentially, silicosis occurs when quartz rock is ground into a dust, is dispersed into the air, and inhaled over a long period of time, causing lung scarring and lung inflammation.
 It can also cause the body to react by fluid filling into the lungs, giving the appearance of pneumonia or TB.
 Anyone working in the industry of mining and producing crystalline silica is likely to be exposed to this type of dust, as quartz is actually used in several everyday products, such as certain cleansers, caulk, paint, and even cosmetics.
 The sad part is that there is no cure, but the disease is manageable.

-Our home healthcare professionals with United Energy Workers Health help industry workers who have developed chronic silicosis due to their occupational exposure.
+Our home healthcare professionals with United Energy Workers Healthcare and Four Corners Health Care help industry workers who have developed chronic silicosis due to their occupational exposure.
 We know what it takes to help manage chronic silicosis, which is why we provide workers with free home healthcare services.
 We recommend the following steps about how to help manage chronic silicosis symptoms.
 People who manage their condition generally have peace of mind, and the whole family is able to relax and take a breather.

 Step 1: Stop Exposure to Dust and Smoke